Venafi/firefly-playground/docs/ei-quick-start.md

         EOF
         ```

-??? note

-    The enterprise issuer will automatically install the `Venafi Connection" component.
-Venafi Connection is used to configure the connection and authentication between Venafi Control Plane and your Kubernetes cluster.

-??? abstract "Step test.
+??? abstract "Step 6.
 Configure an RBAC for cert-manager auto-approve"

     If you are using Approver Policy or Enterprise Approver Policy for CyberArk Certificate Manager, no further action is required.
 If not, you must let cert-manager auto-approve the certificate requests that reference the VenafiClusterIssuer and VenafiIssuer types with the following RBAC